The black gold of Ukraine and the most fertile soils in the world

 The New Black Gold

 The world is at a tipping point, and the consequences of the war in Ukraine will ripple across societies worldwide.
-The soil issues will make it worse.
-Because phenomena such as the Dust Bowl, or other disasters, may occur again, and it would be a pity if this were to happen to the world's best soils.
+The soil problems will make it worse.
+Because phenomena such as the Dust Bowl, or other disasters, may occur again, and it would be a pity if this were to happen to the world's most fertile soils.
 Therefore, we need to remind ourselves what the basis of a stable, prosperous society is, and that is healthy food, clean water, clean air, and sustainable renewable resources, to which everyone has access.
 If these are in place, the energy transition can be accomplished peacefully.
 Therefore, sustainable management of forests, oceans and soils should be at the top of political agendas worldwide.

 Important note: we talk in this article about fertile and productive soils in terms of human food production, hence adopting an antropocentric view.
-But also soils that do not produce crops for human consumption carry out important ecosystem services and are no less important for ecosystem and planetary health.
+But also soils that do not produce crops for human consumption carry out important ecosystem services and are no less important for ecosystem health.

 Article written by Kathelijne Bonne, geologist and soil scientist.
 She also writes on Good Climate News.